1.American Express Platinum Card

 - 1%Points on all other purchases

-The Platinum Card stands out as the top choice because it offers unparalleled travel benefits, including extensive airport lounge access and high earning rates on dining, making it ideal for frequent travelers.
+The American Express Platinum Card stands out as the top choice because it offers extensive travel perks, including global lounge access and significant annual credits, making it ideal for frequent travelers who can maximize its benefits.

 Pros: